Farxiga (Dapagliflozin) in Adolescents Ages 12 to 17: Off-Label Use, Evidence, and Clinical Considerations

 Adolescent Renal Physiology

 Adolescents aged 12 to 17 generally have mature renal function by mid-puberty.
 GFR in healthy teenagers approximates adult values (90 to 120 mL/min/1.73 m²), meaning the SGLT2-dependent glucosuric effect should be mechanistically similar to what adult trials observe.
-Pediatric PK data from AstraZeneca's development program confirmed that weight-normalized exposure at 10 mg daily in children aged 10 to 17 falls within the adult confidence interval, supporting dose equivalence rather than weight-based adjustment.
+Pediatric PK data in the FDA briefing document describe exposure in children aged 10 to 17.
 [3]

 Pubertal Hormones and Infection Risk